bencmbrook/mux-web-streams/README.md

-# mux-web-streams
+# Mux (and Demux) Web Streams

 `mux-web-streams` is a TypeScript library that provides utilities for multiplexing and demultiplexing (AKA "muxing" and "demuxing") streams.
 It allows you to combine multiple streams into a single stream and then separate them back into individual streams.
-This works in browsers and in Node.
-It uses WHATWG standard [Web Streams](https://developer.mozilla.org/en-US/docs/Web/API/Streams_API), which are also [available in Node](https://nodejs.org/api/webstreams.html).
+It uses WHATWG-standard [Web Streams](https://developer.mozilla.org/en-US/docs/Web/API/Streams_API), which work across [Browsers](https://caniuse.com/?search=ReadableStream), [Node](https://nodejs.org/api/webstreams.html), [Bun](https://bun.sh/docs/api/streams), [Deno](https://deno.land/api@v1.37.2?unstable=true&s=ReadableStream).

 At [Transcend](https://transcend.io/), we use `mux-web-streams` to stream LLM responses when using [langchain](https://github.com/langchain-ai/langchainjs) on Lamdba functions with Vercel.
 This allows us to stream responses as they're generated, while also passing other metadata to the client, such as [ChainValues](https://js.langchain.com/docs/modules/chains/).